andrewdpoh/Bamboo_Docs/docs/Client/GUI/widgets.md

 ![defaultdf](../../img/GUI_images/defaultdf.png)

-The display frame is made using the CTk.CTkFrame() widget, and is used to display information using 'tables' generated with CTk.CTkLabel() widgets.
+The display frame is made using the CTk.CTkScrollableFrame() widget, and is used to display information using 'tables' generated with CTk.CTkLabel() widgets.

 Upon launching the main application, the default homescreen for the display frame has the Bamboo logo and text telling the user to click on the main menu to display items there.